jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 includes conformity assessment and product security labeling through the application of the European CE marking system.
-Chapter 4 Critical Cybersecurity ChallengesInnovating for supply chain resilience
+Chapter 4 Critical Cybersecurity Challenges

+Innovating for supply
+chain resilience
 Managing supply
 chain risk at the
+speed of regulation

-speed of regulationSince 2020, software supply chain security attacks such as Solarwinds, Log4j, Codecov and Kaseya have affected over 490 million known customers and exposed over 100,000 malicious open source packages.
+Since 2020, software supply chain security attacks— such as Solarwinds, Log4j, Codecov and Kaseya— have affected over 490 million known customers and exposed over 100,000 malicious open source packages.
 With an average yearly increase of 742 percent in attacks since 2019, this number will only continue to rise.

  Note 7
 Microsoft has taken proactive and collaborative measures such as supplier audits to address the top three supply chain threats: ransomware, phishing,